MY CYCLE: Dancer & Choreographer Vanessa Marian

 My period, summarised...

-• Period hack: I find that poppin' a Nurofen, drinking tea, indulging in a hot shower, cancelling a social outing and whinging until I get a sympathy cuddle are all super effective.
+• Period hack: I find that poppin' a Nurofen, drinking tea, indulging in a hot shower, canceling a social outing, and whinging until I get a sympathy cuddle are all super effective.
 Try it at home!

 • My period described in 3-words: I feel blobby